team-mayes/atesa/docs/the_config_file.rst

 ``auto_cvs_exclude_water``

 	A boolean.
-By default, the behavior where *auto_cvs_radius* is greater than zero includes any water molecules within the given radius of the commitment-defining atoms.
-If *auto_cvs_exclude_water* is set to True, water molecules are excluded.
-They may still be included in CVs defined using the *cvs* option if desired.
-Default = False
+If False, the behavior where *auto_cvs_radius* is greater than zero includes any atoms belonging to water molecules within the given radius of the commitment-defining atoms.
+Otherwise, water molecules are excluded.
+Atoms that are part of a commitment definition are never excluded in this way and water atoms may still be included in CVs defined using the *cvs* option if desired.
+Default = True

+``auto_cvs_exclude_hydrogen``

+	A boolean.
+If False, the behavior where *auto_cvs_radius* is greater than zero includes any hydrogen atoms within the given radius of the commitment-defining atoms.
+Otherwise, hydrogens are excluded.
+Atoms that are part of a commitment definition are never excluded in this way and hydrogen atoms may still be included in CVs defined using the *cvs* option if desired.
+Default = True

 ``auto_cvs_type``

 	A string, either 'pytraj' or 'mdtraj'.
-This controls the package used to define the CVs built by auto_cvs. pytraj is generally faster, but if it evaluating the CVs poses some sort of problem for you when using it, try switching to mdtraj.
+This controls the package used to define the CVs built by auto_cvs.
 Note that you are free to use both pytraj and mdtraj with the *cvs* option regardless of this setting; it only controls the CVs built automatically.
-Default = 'pytraj'
+WARNING: there appears to be a memory leak associated with using pytraj, so mdtraj is recommended for now.
+Default = 'mdtraj'

 ``include_qdot``

-	A boolean indicating whether the instantaneous rate of change of each CV defined in *cvs* should also be counted as a CV.
+	A boolean indicating whether the rate of change of each CV defined in *cvs* should also be counted as a CV.
 These values can be used in inertial likelihood maximization to favor reaction coordinates with high transmission coefficients (see `Peters 2012 <https://doi.org/10.1016/j.cplett.2012.10.051>`_ and/or :ref:`LikelihoodMaximization`).
 Rate of change CVs come after the rest of the CVs in the aimless shooting output file, as in:

 	::